matthewfranglen/category-set-graph/docs/graph-homomorphism-as-natural-transformation.md

 F(s) -> fst
 F(t) -> snd

+(note: I believe that this definition requires that every vertex in the graph be both the source of an edge and destination of an edge)

 We then want to demonstrate that two separate graphs which have a graph homomorphism between them are equivalent to a natural transformation.